Trauma Program

 1. Outpatient Trauma Clinic

-2. Trauma and Attachment Group
+2. Trauma and Attachment Group (TAG)

-The Trauma and Attachment Group is a structured year-long program for children and their guardians.
+TAG is a structured year-long support group for children/teens and their caregivers.

 3. Consultative Services